Skip to Main Content

 • Creating citations and using information ethically

-Having a librarian work with you and your students can result in more appropriate sources used in assignments, a broad understanding of how information is structured online, and life-long skills on how to navigate our online world.
+These workshops can result in more appropriate sources used in assignments, a broad understanding of how information is structured online, and life-long skills in navigating our online world.

 We provide library instruction in many different formats, both synchronous and asynchronous.
-Your liaison librarian can talk with you about the best options for your class and assignment.
+We are happy to discuss the best options for your class and assignment.

 Meet during your class period Students can complete activities throughout the week